ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/named_queries.md

 ## Overview

-Named queries are Content or Location Query objects that are predefined in the system.

-They can be used in multiple ways:
+Named queries, or QueryTypes, are Content or Location Query objects that are predefined in the system, and can be used in several ways:
-- from twig templates, using a sub-request: {{ render( controller( ez_query, {'identifier': 'latest_articles' ) ) }}
+- from twig templates, using a sub-request:
+  `{{ render( controller( ez_query, {'identifier': 'latest_articles' ) ) }}`
-- from php code, by getting the Query from a service
+- from php code, by loading the Query, and running it through the SearchService
-- from REST, by executing a predefined view / query
+- from REST, using `/content/views`

+QueryTypes can accept parameters, that can be used as values in the query.
+It can be used for paging, or to set a ContentType identifier...

 ## Components

 ### REST

 #### Getting a view's results
-Returns the same results that POSTing a Query to `/content/views`,  but without the need to include the Query in the Request.
+Returns the same results that POSTing a Query to `/content/views`,  but without the need to POST the Query.
+Results can also be cached over HTTP.

 ```
 GET /api/ezp/v2/content/views/AcmeBundle:LatestArticles
 ```